britannio/in_app_review/README.md

     inAppReview.requestReview();
 }
 ```
+### Do
+- Use this after a user has experienced your app for long enough to provide useful feedback.
+E.g. after the completion of a game level or after a few days.
+- Use this sparingly otherwise no pop up will appear.

+### Avoid
+- Triggering this via a button in your app as it will only work when the quota enforced by the underlying API has not been exceeded. ([Android](https://developer.android.com/guide/playcore/in-app-review#quotas))
+- Interrupting the user if they are mid way through a task.

+Testing `requestReview()` on Android isn't as simple as running your app via the emulator or a physical device.
+See [Testing](#Testing) for more info.

 ---

+## `openStoreListing()`

-Use the following code to open the Google Play Store on Android, the App Store on IOS & MacOS or the Microsoft Store on Windows.
-This is the recommended option if you want to permanently provide a button or other call-to-action to let users leave a review.
+The following code opens the Google Play Store on Android, the App Store with a review screen on IOS & MacOS and the Microsoft Store on Windows.
+Use this if you want to permanently provide a button or other call-to-action to let users leave a review as it isn't restricted by a quota.

 ```dart
 import 'package:in_app_review/in_app_review.dart';